dsw7/ChristmasSocks/README.md

 # ChristmasSocks Remote Server Management Software
-Another one of the many remote server management utilities available out there.
-I build this mainly out of personal interest and for accelerating my workflow.
+Another one of the many available remote server management utilities.
+I built this mainly out of personal interest and for accelerating my workflow.
 This project essentially consists of several [epoll](https://linux.die.net/man/4/epoll) driven servers that whom receive commands from a master client.
 ## Table of Contents